AviatrixSystems/Docs/HowTos/HowTo_Setup_IPMotion.rst

 1. Solution Overview
 ======================

-This document explains how to migrate an on-prem VM to AWS while preserving its IP address.
-The migration tools we use are AWS Migration Hub service and Aviatrix IPmotion.
-By preserving its IP address of an on-prem VM after migrating to AWS, dependcies of this VM to other on-prems are automatically preserved, thus there is no need to .
+This document describes how to migrate an on-prem VM to AWS while preserving its IP address.
+The migration tools we use are AWS Migration Hub service and Aviatrix IPmotion, where Aviatrix IPmotion feature enables IP address preservation after an VM is migrated to AWS via AWS Server Migration Service.

+By preserving its IP address of an on-prem VM after migrating to AWS, dependcies of this VM to other on-prems are automatically preserved, thus there is no need to discover the dependencies for migration purpose.
 There is no need to updae on-prem security rules, AD, DNS and Load Balancers.